himanshupnwr/UdemyMongoDBGuide/README.md

 So if you have some issues with the network connection or anything like that, you might simply timeout here, obviously setting this too low might timeout even though it would have perfectly succeeded normally and therefore you should know what you do when you set this timeout value because if you set it to a very low number, you might fail a lot even though there is no actual problem, just some small latency.

-So this is the write concern and how you can control this, obviously enabling the journal confirmation means that your writes will take longer because you don't just tell the server about them but you also need to wait for the server to store that write operation in the journal but you get higher security that the write also succeeded.
+So this is the write concern and how you can control this, obviously enabling the journal confirmation means that your writes will take longer because you dont just tell the server about them but you also need to wait for the server to store that write operation in the journal but you get higher security that the write also succeeded.
 Again this is a decision you have to make depending on your application needs, what you need.

 -> Mongo DB CRUD Operation are atomic on the document level(inluding embedded documents)